 LG is one of the first brands to host a keynote speech showcasing some of their latest and best products for the next step of AI technology.

-In 2020, LG plans to incorporate the technology into pretty much all aspects of our everyday lives for the coming decade.
+In 2020, LG planned to incorporate technology into pretty much all aspects of our everyday lives for the coming decade.
 That’s right, fridges, ovens, TV’s, and pretty much everything else that falls under the LG branding.

 The Korean company showed off its 2020 wares to a packed room at Las Vegas’ Mandalay Bay hotel, with President and CTO I.P.
 Park touting how LGThinQ artificial intelligence had developed since it was revealed in 2019.